 These drives have come down in price significantly over the years and as such lowest size ones typically come as 1TB of storage.

-For me I not only have my photos stored on my computer but also on a portable drive and a flash drive as well.
-So it is worth having that extra piece of mind backing up your pictures on a number of devices.
+For me, I not only have my photos stored on my computer but also a portable drive and a flash drive as well.

 Cloud Services and Online Photo Storage Sites

-Basically the term “the cloud” means over the Internet.
-Hopefully now that you know the meaning behind this term it is less frightening to you.
-I myself didn’t exactly know what this meant to begin with until I discovered.
-So I was a bit dubious as to what it actually was and whether I would use it until I found out what it was all about.
+So, I was a bit dubious as to what it was and whether I would use it until I found out what it was all about.

 What are online storage sites?

-The cloud and online storage sites are basically the same.
-By uploading your pictures online with either of these services you can then share with your friends or family.
+The cloud and online storage sites are the same.
+By uploading your pictures online with either of these services you can then share them with your friends or family.